gregversteeg/InfoDiffusionSimple/readme.md

 mmse refers to the pointwise error on $x$ of the optimal denoiser at different noise levels specified by SNR.

-This repository is simplified compared to the [main repository](https://github.com/kxh001/ITdiffusion/):
-1. Only consider *continuous* density estimation (most diffusion papers treat pixels as discrete)
-2. Omits the ensembling which improves results but complicates the code
-3. Treats the log-logistic distribution (location, scale) as hyper-parameters (see below), rather than estimating them as done in the paper.
-4. Pytorch lightning is used to simplify boilerplate, and makes it easier to exploit different compute resources.

 ## BibTeX
 ```